-The latin name for staghorn cholla
+The latin species name for staghorn cholla

 (a slightly wider-stemmed species occupying the same range), for here the spines are longer and thicker, and adjacent clusters do overlap.
 Another is the fruit; although both are the same color (green) that of the buckhorn is spiny and somewhat knobbly, whereas staghorn's is smooth, rounded, spineless, and remains on the plant a lot longer, sometimes forming short chains.
 The fruits are often bright red to purple; they have between 20 and 30 areoles, and only very shallow tubercles.

 Staghorn cholla is found over a small area of south Arizona, centered on Tucson, and extending south into Mexico